 David B. Boyd ’61 died on June 4, 2017, in Woodstock, Connecticut.

-(The following was published online at smithandwalkerfh.com in June 2017:)
+(The following was provided by smithandwalkerfh.com in June 2017)

 David B. Boyd of Woodstock died on June 4, 2017.
 He was born in New York City on February 6, 1939, his family moved to Woodstock in 1943.
 He attended Woodstock Public Schools from 1945-1957, including 4 years in the East Woodstock one room house 4 grades schoolhouse with lacked indoor plumbing and central heat.
 One wood stove, one jug of daily (from a neighbor) fresh water, one outdoor unisex privy, one swing contributed by the town plumber, one frozen lunch box (the storage room was not heated), and one teacher (25 students more or less), sufficed.
 Health Care: Dr. Pike was just down the street, with his apothecary, no need for the drug store.
 David graduated from Woodstock Academy in 1957, Bowdoin College in Brunswick Maine, Cum Laude in 1961, the University of CT School of Law in Hartford in 1964, from thence passed the CT Bar Association in 1964.
 David married Joan F. McWilliam in 1962, and their first child Christopher was born in 1964.
 He acquired his juris doctor degree, his license to practice law, and his first son within a few months.